saltstack/salt/doc/ref/configuration/master.rst

 When set to ``True``, Salt will skip application-layer AES encryption when TLS is active with validated certificates.
-This optimization can improve performance by 10-50% by eliminating redundant encryption, as TLS already provides encryption at the transport layer.
+This optimization can improve performance by eliminating redundant encryption, as TLS already provides encryption at the transport layer.

 **Requirements for optimization to activate:**